pgtipping/Synthalyst/memory-bank/progress.md

 - Unified email service with comprehensive logging
 - Feedback system with rate limiting and database storage
 - Admin dashboard for email logs with filtering and statistics
+- Robust error handling for admin pages and API routes

 ### Technical Infrastructure